 McCrone makes many pregnant statements that provoke me to comment—thus the length of this note.
 I often disagree but I seldom find the claims irrelevant.

 He reviews the roots of the early 20th century avoidance of consciousness in brain science.
 He claims that brain scans resurrected the subject and perhaps he is right.
 I agree with McCrone that to know where some mental activity occurs is not to understand it, and may indeed not contribute much to understanding.
-It may, however, serve to falsify some theories.
+It may, however, serve to impugn some theories.
 While we agree that location of a faculty does not constitute understanding, we are far apart on what does.